 Patients typically present with symptoms four to ten days after exposure to the Rickettsia via tick bite.
 Patients may or may not recall the tick bite, as the tick does not need to have prolonged contact with the host to cause infection.
 A detailed travel history is important to identify any outdoor activities in endemic areas and areas with other endemic Rickettsia, as symptoms overlap between the various Rickettsial infections.
 Symptoms classically include the triad of fever, headache, and a petechial or maculopapular rash but may also include lymphadenopathy, central nervous system changes such as confusion or nuchal rigidity, myalgias and arthralgias, hepatitis, vomiting, and cardiovascular instability.
 The rash often begins as a maculopapular rash around the wrists and ankles that progresses to petechia.
-It is important to have a high index of suspicion for rickettsial infection when patients present with these "influenza-like" symptoms during the summer months, regardless of known tick or insect exposure.
+It is essential to have a high index of suspicion for rickettsial infection when patients present with these "influenza-like" symptoms during the summer months, regardless of known tick or insect exposure.

-There are currently no recommendations for or evidence to support prophylaxis against Rocky Mountain Spotted Fever in patients with a known tick bite.
+There are currently no recommendations for or evidence to support prophylaxis against Rocky Mountain spotted fever in patients with a known tick bite.
 Additionally, as this is not transmissible from person to person, isolation is not required.
-There is no vaccine against Rocky Mountain Spotted Fever.
-Prevention of infection requires careful attention to tick avoidance, including insect repellant, long clothing and checking for ticks after any outdoor activities in endemic areas.
+There is no vaccine against Rocky Mountain spotted fever.
+Prevention of infection requires careful attention to tick avoidance, including insect repellant, long clothing, and checking for ticks after any outdoor activities in endemic areas.

 |||Campos SDE,Nadal NV,Toma HK,Almeida AB,Cordeiro MD,Fonseca AHD,Figueiredo FB,Verícimo MA,Cunha NCD,Almosny NRP, Circulation of spotted fever group rickettsiae among dogs seropositive for Leishmania spp. in an urban area of Brazil.
 Revista da Sociedade Brasileira de Medicina Tropical.
 2019 Feb 21; [PubMed PMID: 30810651]|